BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/extrude_polygon.md

 updatable|_(boolean)_ true if the mesh is updatable|false sideOrientation|_(number)_ side orientation|DEFAULTSIDE

-All vectors for shape and holes are Vector3 and should be in the xz plane, ie of the form BABYLON.Vector3(x, 0, z) and in **counter clockwise** order;
+All vectors for shape and holes are Vector3 and should be in the xz plane, ie of the form BABYLON.Vector3(x, 0, z) and in **counter-clockwise** order;

 ## Examples
 Extruded Polygon: <Playground id="#KIEYA6" title="Extruding Irregular Polygons" description="Simple example of extruding irregular polygons."/>